Tushar-Naik/tushar-naik.github.io/public/blog-posts/terminal-blog.md

 ### ZSH and ohMyZsh

-I don't favor using **fish** since my day generally involves working on production ubuntu servers.
+I don't favor using **[fish](https://fishshell.com/)** since my day generally involves working on production ubuntu servers.
 And a non POSIX compliant shell is not what I'd want to invest in.
-If you don't operate in such a predicament, or are good at remembering different commands for local and remote environments, I've heard that fish is an excellent alternative shell
+If you don't operate in such a predicament, or you are good at remembering different commands for local and remote environments, I've heard that fish is an excellent alternative shell

 For me, Zsh ticks most of the boxes of being highly customizable, while being generally POSIX compliant.
-And there several plugins that give me the fish-like feel I need.
+And there are several plugins that give me the fish-like feel I need.<br>
-[https://ohmyz.sh/](https://ohmyposh.dev/) is the best at managing the zsh configurations.
+[https://ohmyz.sh/](https://ohmyz.sh/) is the best at managing the zsh configurations.

 <br>

 ### zinit

 Why would you want to keep waiting on the one thing you do 100s of times every day.
-I'm talking about cmd+T or new tab.
+I'm talking about the time it takes to load an empty window on pressing cmd+T or new tab.<br>
 [Zinit](https://github.com/zdharma-continuum/zinit) is a zshell plugin manager helps setup and install different plugins, while ensuring that your terminal remains fast.

 Attached below are snippets from my `~/.zshrc` to set it up correctly, along with plugins we will go over next